Chemistry and Chemical Biology M.S. (Ithaca)

 Program Description

-The M.S. program consists of 30 credit hours of coursework.
-In favorable circumstances, it is possible that the program might be completed over a single academic year though most applicants require more time in the program.
-As the academic backgrounds and personal/professional goals of each student will differ, we anticipate significant diversity in the programs of study in the M.S. degree and therefore do not prescribe a rigid set of courses as prerequisites or requirements though we would ordinarily anticipate that the majority of the credits are taken in chemistry and related subjects at suitably high levels.
+The M.S. program requires a minimum of 30 credit hours of coursework.
+As the academic backgrounds and personal/professional goals of each student will differ, we anticipate significant diversity in the programs of study in the M.S. degree and therefore do not prescribe a rigid set of courses as prerequisites or requirements; we would ordinarily anticipate that the majority of the credits are taken in chemistry and closely related subjects, and at suitably high levels.
 Your program of study will be adapted to your individual interests and needs in consultation with the M.S.
 Graduate Program Director, and will likely include coursework selected from across Cornell’s campus.
+The Graduate School program requirements include no less than two semesters in residence, though our admitted applicants have generally found that three semesters represents a more typical time to completion of all of our requirements.
+There can be no guarantee that all admitted students will progress at the same rate.

 The M.S. program is designed for those who wish to obtain further education in the field of chemical sciences broadly understood, and to develop their ability for critical inquiry, independent research, and teaching.
-Research-degree students are expected to give evidence of mature purpose by initiating and pursuing their own programs; as such the award of the MS degree is contingent upon the completion of a master’s research project documented through the preparation of an archive document presented to the student’s special committee and to the Graduate School.
 In the fall of the first year, it is expected that each student will be enrolled in Chem 5110, which provides an introduction to the vast world of tools and opportunities for chemical research, found in both our department and across the campus.

 Contact Information